Construction Science Internships

 - Must be taken in spring or fall semester

-- Satisfies College of Architecture semester away requirement
+- Satisfies School of Architecture semester away requirement

 A completed internship is a prerequisite for several 400-level courses.
 It is recommended that students take their internship in the second semester of their junior year.
 Internships cannot be taken during the semester prior to graduation.